Case Studies:

 Driver

-NGO The Nature Conservancy (TNC) and Government were interested in increasing the funds available for management of the Cayambe - Coca and Antisana reserves in order to safeguard the hydrological environmental services provided by the reserves, on which Quito’s water supply depends.
-(Quito´s population exceeds 1.5 million; current water consumption is around 150 million m3 per year; recent construction of two major projects to ensure supply beyond 2020).
-The idea was to increase the price of water as good to include the costs of maintenance of these environmental services.
+NGO, The Nature Conservancy (TNC) and government were interested in increasing the funds available for management of the Cayambe - Coca and Antisana reserves in order to safeguard the hydrological environmental services provided by the reserves, on which Quito’s water supply depends.
+(Quito´s population exceeds 1.5 million; current water consumption is around 150 million cubic metres per year; recent construction of two major projects to ensure supply beyond 2020).
+The idea was to increase the price of water to include the costs of maintaining environmental services.

 Stakeholders